mpiispanen/rusty_renderer/CI_STATUS.md

 ✅ **Vulkan backend is production-ready** and passes all CI checks

-⏳ **DirectX backend needs synchronization fixes** before it can be fully tested
+✅ **DirectX backend is production-ready** and passes all CI checks

 📊 **CI pipeline is configured correctly** and will catch regressions

-🎯 **Next priority: Fix DX backend synchronization issues**
+🎯 **Next priority: Add more test scenes and improve render pass architecture**